munificent/craftinginterpreters/book/optimization.md

 spare.
 Those three bits are just enough to store tiny type tags to distinguish between `nil`, Booleans, and Obj pointers.

-That's what NaN boxing is.
-Within a single 64-bit double, you can store all of the different floating pointer numeric values, as well as a pointer and a couple of other special sentinel values.
+That's NaN boxing.
+Within a single 64-bit double, you can store all of the different floating-point numeric values, a pointer, or any of a couple of other special sentinel values.
 Half the memory usage of our current Value struct, while retaining all of the fidelity.

 What's particularly nice about this representation is that there is no need to *convert* a numeric double value into a "boxed" form.
 Lox numbers *are* just